pricej8x2/short-app-challenge/README.md

 ## Encoding

-1. The encoding method is processed when a valid request is made to the POST / endpoint.
+The encoding method is processed when a valid request is made to the POST / endpoint.
 The ID of the associated ShortUrl object is passed as input to the encoding method (which as stated before will always be a positive integer).
+The following steps describe how this works.

-2. A string variable is assigned a value of an empty string which is used for constructing and storing the short code.
+1. A string variable is assigned a value of an empty string which is used for constructing and storing the short code.

-3. A loop starts and evaluates whether the num is positive.
+2. A loop starts and evaluates whether the num is positive.
 If it is positive, then the following sub-steps occur.

     1. The remainder of the division between num and 62 (base62) is returned.